Framework memorandum: a balanced budget with concerns for the future

 Visualizing choices for the future

-Discussion about the framework memorandum
+In conversation about the framework memo